thejamesgore/ga-projects/GA-Project-1/README.md

 ## Key learnings

-I've learned from this project that it's important to allow for time to refactor code as it's development progresses and the importance of writing clean code that makes semantic sense.
+I've learned from this project that it's important to allow for time to refactor code as its development progresses and the importance of writing clean code that makes semantic sense.